kirill-konshin/next-redux-wrapper/README.md

 Live example: https://codesandbox.io/s/next-redux-wrapper-demo-7n2t5.

 All examples are written in TypeScript.
 If you're using plain JavaScript just omit type declarations.
+These examples use vanilla Redux, if you're using Redux Toolkit, please refer to [dedicated example](#redux-toolkit).

 Next.js has several data fetching mechanisms, this library can attach to any of them.
 But first you have to write some common code.